-Where did you answer A and see that you'd like to move more in the B answer direction?
+Where did you answer "A" and would like to move more toward "B"?
 What would that look like for you?

 Three times this week, exercise your arrogant idiot muscles.

 RULE #6: QUESTION THE VOICE THAT SAYS, "I'M NOT READY YET"